pmunts/muntsos/README.txt

 -   23 August 2025 -- I have now upgraded my build server to Debian 13
     (Trixie) and created the Munts Technologies Debian package repository for Debian 13.
-I plan to maintain the Debian 12 package repository until the end of this 2025.
+I plan to maintain the Debian 12 package repository until the end of 2025.

 Quick Setup Instructions for the Impatient